elin66alpha/S22-03-Dynamics-of-Electron-Tunneling/README.md

 x

 ### Previous Work
+We are continuing a previous team's work; credit goes to them.
 Among other things, the previous team discovered a crucial case of unexpected behavior.
 A spontaneous set of a neighboring cell.
 <div style="text-align: center;">

 [Git Repository](https://github.com/mihirsavadi/MicronDynamicsOfElectronTunneling)